Oneflow-Inc/oneflow-documentation/en/docs/cookies/one_embedding.md

 **Feature ID cannot be repeated**

-OneEmbedding users who make datasets need to pay special attention: When using `MultiTableEmbedding` to create multiple tables at the same time, **feature IDs in multiple tables cannot be repeated**.
+OneEmbedding users who make datasets need to pay special attention: When using `MultiTableEmbedding` to create multiple tables at the same time,multiple Embedding Tables only have different initialization parameters, and other parameters are the same,at this time, **feature IDs in multiple tables cannot be repeated**.

 **Multi-table query**